 - WOS: Waiver of Subrogation.
 Most common on workers' comp.
 Confirm which policy line item the contract is referencing.

-COI fast lane (send this once, avoid back-and-forth)
+COI fast lane (send this once)

 - Contract insurance exhibit page (or vendor portal checklist)

-- Certificate holder details (copy/paste exact)
+- Certificate holder details (copy and paste exact)

 - Requested auto limits and any wording notes